Princelad/Event_management/README.md

 ## Features

 - **Event Management**: Add and manage events.
-- **Participant Management**: Add participants to events with details such as name, contact, department, and status.
+- **Participant Management**: Add participants to events with details such as name, student ID, and status.
 - **Import from Excel**: Import participant data from Excel files.
+- **Export to Excel**: Export participant data to Excel files.
 - **Attendance Marking**: Mark participants as attended.
 - **Summary**: View a summary of total participants in each event.

 ## Screenshots
 ### Start Screen
 ![Start Screen](images/Start.png)